guaix-ucm/rgbloom/README.md

     - `rgbloom_200m.csv`: objects belonging to the 200M sample
       with RGB magnitudes computed as described in [Carrasco et al. (2023)](#3).
       This CSV file provides the following columns:
-      - `number`: consecutive number of the star in the CSV file (used in the final plot)
+      - `number`: consecutive number of the object in the CSV file (used in the final plot)
       - `source_id`: identification in *Gaia* DR3
       - `ra`: right ascension (from *Gaia* DR3)
       - `dec`: declination (from *Gaia* DR3)